howsecureismypassword/modules-purescript/roadmap.md

 ## Doing

-- Should accept values for "Forever"/"Instantly"
-    * [ ] Add config
+- Tidy up Main
-    * [ ] Remove Constant stuff
+    * [ ] Move bits into other modules?
-- Use Internal modules to separate testing entry points

 ## Done